lgreski/datasciencectacontent/markdown/rprog-breakingDownCorr.md

 3. Process each data frame by first checking to see whether the number of complete cases in the data frame exceeds the threshold value, and if so, calculate the correlation between nitrate and sulfate.
 4. Consolidate the correlations into a vector and return the vector to the parent environment.

-Another potential solution builds on the `complete()` function.
+A third potential solution builds on the `complete()` function.
 This solution looks like:

 1. Execute `complete()` on all 332 sensor files, and save the result to a data frame.
 2. Subset the data frame to an output data frame containing all sensors with complete cases exceeding the threshold value.
 3. Use the `id` column from the subset data frame to re-read the data files, and calculate correlations for these sensors.
 4. Return the resulting vector of correlations to the parent environment.

-Since the second solution is more efficient than the others, we provide a code stub that illustrates the first solution.
+Since the `lapply()` based solution is more efficient than the others, we provide a code stub to illustrate it.

     corr <- function(directory, threshold = 0) {